Find Free Alabama Divorce Records & Obtain Certificates

 Phone: 251.690.8150

-The entrance is through the front door of the Keeler Memorial Building
+Note: The entrance is through the front door of the Keeler Memorial Building.

 The office is open for processing divorce record applications Monday through Friday, from 7.30 a.m. to 4.30 p.m. (the last client is accepted at 4.00 p.m.).
 Processing the application and issuing the certificate takes 20 to 30 minutes.